-- Nakamoto devised a pair of intertwined concepts: the bitcoin private key and the blockchain ledger.
+- Nakamoto devised a pair of intertwined concepts: the BTC private key and the blockchain ledger.
 When you hold bitcoin, you control it through a private key—a string of randomized numbers and letters that unlocks a virtual vault containing your purchase.
 Each private key is tracked on the virtual ledger called the blockchain.

 When Bitcoin first appeared, it marked a major advance in computer science, because it solved a fundamental problem of commerce on the internet: how do you transfer value between two people without a trusted intermediary (like a bank) in the middle?
 By solving that problem, the invention of bitcoin has wide-ranging ramifications: As a currency designed for the internet, it allows for financial transactions that range across borders and around the globe without the involvement of banks, credit-card companies, lenders, or even governments.
 When any two people—wherever they might live—can send payments to each other without encountering those gatekeepers, it creates the potential for an open financial system that is more efficient, more free, and more innovative.
 That, in a nutshell, is bitcoin explained.

-Bitcoin creates the potential for an open financial system that is more efficient, more free, and more innovative.
+BTC creates the potential for an open financial system that is more efficient, more free, and more innovative.